paultran0920/youtube-share/README.md

 [![Watch the video](https://github.com/paultran0920/youtube-share/blob/master/images/play-video.png)](https://www.youtube.com/watch?v=RODQhnuAPb8)

 ## Live DEMO
-I deployed also this application on a free server.
-It will be suspended if inactive so please wait for awhile to bring it back if you open it
+I also deployed this application on a free server.
+It will be suspended if inactive so please wait for a while to bring it back if you open it

 Open [Youtube Video Sharing](https://youtubeshare-web.onrender.com)

 See [Database Migration](#database-migration) for user email and password

-**TIP:** You should re-open the application after login to unsure that the ws work correctly.
+**TIP:** You should re-open the application after login to ensure that the ws work correctly.

 # Development
 To configure this project for development on your local, you need to do some additional steps.